plpxsk/bert-qa/README.md

 1. Install `requirements.txt`
     * `torch` is required only for next step conversion
-1. Convert base BERT model to MLX with `make convert`
+1. Convert pre-trained BERT model weights to MLX with `make convert`

 # Run